Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 My kids especially loved the various climbing structures in the park, some of which are quite tall.
 They have a natural look, so the kids felt like they were climbing out in nature, not in a playground.

-Right beside the playground, there’s also a spray park, Queen Elizabeth Outdoor Pool, a huge field, John Walter Museum, and of course the huge Kinsmen Sports Centre.
+Right beside the playground, there’s also a spray park, Queen Elizabeth Outdoor Pool, a huge field, John Walter Museum (read my guide to the best Edmonton museums here), and of course the huge Kinsmen Sports Centre.
 Also, a short walk will take you to Edmonton’s iconic Walter Dale Bridge and Queen Elizabeth Hill, which has a great view of the city.

 As a parent, I especially like Kinsmen for its views of the High Level Bridge, and I have memories of taking diving classes at Kinsmen Sports Centre and going to the park to watch the fireworks on Canada Day.